HannaSyn/kottans-frontend/README.md

 ## <a name="post-oop">OOP Exercise</a>

 I improve app Tiny JS world.
-It was unteresting - to work with hirarchy of classes, to learn modern syntax and how to use it.
+It was interesting - to work with hirarchy of classes, to learn modern syntax and how to use it.

 [Demo](https://hannasyn.github.io/a-tiny-JS-world/)